The Modern Revenue Methodology for Education Firms.

 Stakeholder alignment

-The win is the alignment.
-The contract is the artifact of the alignment.
+The win is alignment.
+The contract is its artifact.

 6. 06